What to Know About Modular Homes

 Modular Homes Are Not Mobile Homes

 A modular home is not a mobile home or a manufactured home.
-Although mobile homes have come a long way as well and are now built to much higher standards than they once were, they are still not a particularly good value.
+Although mobile homes have come a long way and are now built to much higher standards than they once were, they are still not a particularly good value.

 Their resale value is not as good as a modular or a stick-built home, and they tend not to last as long as a modular or stick-built home.